Church Live Streaming Statistics – Trends in Streaming Virtual Services for 2025

 OTT Streaming: Congregating Over the Internet

 OTT technology has provided a way to make live church broadcasts more accessible than traditional television broadcasts.
 OTT streaming technology makes it possible to stream live video directly from your website, as well as hold online bible study via the internet.
+Churches can also create a dedicated channel for their services, making it easy for viewers to find and access all live and recorded content in one place.

 Since it’s so easy to tune into a virtual service, many people feel that live streaming helps maintain a sense of community even when you cannot physically be together.